Dear Drugs, I Hate You.

 Dear drugs.
 I did the one thing you hate…

-I asked for help and left you.
+I reached out for help and left you.